danvk/aoc2023/README.md

 7264 is too low

+I had a copy/paste bug in part 2 where I was setting the directions wrong for the left/right side.
+I also had an off-by-one where I was dropping the corners, but that probably didn't matter.

 ### Day 15 (29290 / 25436)

 Today was straightforward.
 Part 2 wasn't hard and didn't require much thought, just care to follow the instructions.